-There are three basic types of indicators that address the state of the environment, sustainability or performance relative to a stated objective or management goal.
+There are three types of indicators for the state of the environment, sustainability.
 Charts and maps are often very good tools to present an indicator.
 Take, for example, a map that shows the flood stage along a river.
 This easily conveys both the danger from floods at those locations above flood stage, but also is a leading indicator for what will happen downstream.
 Other simple yet powerful indicators are the number of people who are currently seeking employment or the number of permits to build new houses that are issued on any given day.
 Some environmental indicators combine several factors into a scale.
 The threat of forest fires is based on how dry the forest is (cumulative effect of recent precipitation), the current temperature, and the projected weather forecast.
 This is presented with simple "speedometer" signage along forested highways with the intent to get people to be even more careful when the meter says "high" or "extreme" fire danger.
-Such indicators might seem obvious if you are familiar with that area, but can be very useful in getting the attention of someone driving through the region.
-I don't know what changes in behavior is actually being solicited by the Forest Service since throwing cigarettes from a car is already a crime, but maybe it helps people remember the consequences.
+Such indicators might seem obvious if you are familiar with that area, but can be very useful in getting the attention of someone driving through the region

-8.5 Indexes
+7.5 Indexes